MS Graduation Requirements

 - The program study leading to a comprehensive problem report must contain a minimum of 30 hours of coursework and 3 hours of research (PNGE 697).

-Students who do not hold a baccalaureate degree in petroleum & natural gas engineering are required to take a set of undergraduate petroleum & natural gas engineering courses above and beyond the coursework requirements.
+Students who do not hold a baccalaureate degree in petroleum and natural gas engineering are required to take a set of undergraduate petroleum and natural gas engineering courses above and beyond the coursework requirements.

 All students are required to pass a final oral examination, administered by their AEC, covering both the thesis or problem report (depending on the program selected) and related course material.

-In addition to the University and Engineering Ph.D.
-Program requirements, the PNGE Ph.D. students must satisfy the followings requirements:
+In addition to the University and the College's PhD program requirements, PNGE PhD students must satisfy the followings requirements:

 - Successful completion of a qualifying examination

 - An approved dissertation

 The following are the petroleum and natural gas engineering requirements for PhD candidacy:

 - Successful completion of qualifying exam